Submitting ESE Permit Requests & Joining the Waitlist

-Please email ESE Data Coordinator Liana (firstname.lastname@example.org) with your full name, 8-digit Penn ID number, and the relevant course number(s) and your permit request(s) will be marked withdrawn.
+Please email email@example.com with your full name, 8-digit Penn ID number, and the relevant course number(s) and your permit request(s) will be marked withdrawn.

 When will I know if I will receive a permit?

-All permissions should be issued by the first few weeks of the semester, but may be up until the last day of regular Course Registration (Add/Drop) on January 25, 2022.
-We will contact you if there is a permit available to you.
+All permits should be issued by the first few weeks of the semester, but may be up until the last day of Course Selection Period (Add/Drop) on January 24, 2023.
+Thank you in advance for your patience.

-If a course is showing up as “open” on Penn InTouch, but there is still a permit requirement listed on the course, we are admitting students using waitlist order.
-We will contact you if/when we reach your place on the waitlist and a spot is available for you.
+Then, if the course still appears “open” or not fully enrolled on Path@Penn, but there is still a permit requirement listed on the course, we are admitting students using the waitlist.
+We will contact you if a spot is available for you.

 How does the waitlist work?

-Generally, the waitlist is chronological.
-However, we also consider priority for students who need it such as graduating students, etc.
+Some factors considered for the waitlist review include, but are not limited to: major, chronological order of request timestamps, and priority for students who need it such as graduating students, etc.

 We cannot guarantee how many students will be admitted off the waitlist as course enrollment fluctuates too much.
-Any permissions should be issued by the first few weeks of the semester, but may be up until the last day of regular Course Registration (Add/Drop) on January 25, 2022.
+Any permits should be issued by the first few weeks of the semester, but may be up until the last day of Course Selection Period (Add/Drop) on January 24, 2023.

-How can I figure out what place I am on the waitlist for a specific course?
+How can I figure out which place I am on the waitlist for a specific course?

-Please do not email asking what place you are on the waitlist.
-This information is too variable due to changing factors (e.g. students ahead of you on the waitlist may no longer want the course by the time their spot is reached, graduating students may receive priority, etc.)
+Do not email asking what place you are on the waitlist.
+This information is too variable due to changing factors.

 We will contact you as soon as there is an update for you!